Emana202/L4D2-Survivor-Bot-AI-Improver/README.md

 ## Notable features
 - Better melee weapon handling and usage
-- Ability for bots to use Tier 3 weapons and chainsaws without modifying weapon scripts
+- Ability to use Tier 3 weapons and chainsaws without modifying weapon scripts
 - Ability to set a primary weapon preference for each survivor type for bots
 - New improved and configurable item scavenging
 - Improved spitter acid evasion behavior